+However, we will require additional capital in order to complete clinical development for each of our current programs.
 We have based this estimate on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
 Our future capital requirements will depend on many factors, including:

-- the costs of continuing our development of our lead product candidate, SRK-015, including enrollment in the Phase 2 clinical trial, and the costs of conducting future clinical trials, including for SRK-181: - the costs of future manufacturing of SRK-015, SRK-181 and any other product candidates;

-- the scope, progress, results and costs of discovery, preclinical development, laboratory testing and clinical trials for other potential product candidates we may develop, if any; - the costs of identifying and developing, or in-licensing or acquiring, additional product candidates and technologies; - the costs, timing and outcome of regulatory review of our product candidates; - · our ability to establish and maintain collaborations on favorable terms, if at all; - the achievement of milestones or occurrence of other developments that trigger payments under any collaboration agreements, license agreements, or other agreements we might have at such time; - the costs of seeking marketing approvals for our product candidates that successfully complete clinical trials, if any; - the costs and timing of future commercialization activities, including product sales, marketing, manufacturing and distribution, for any of our product candidates for which we receive marketing approval; - the amount of revenue, if any, received from commercial sales of our product candidates, should any of our product candidates receive marketing approval; - the costs of preparing, filing and prosecuting patent applications, obtaining, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - · our headcount growth and associated costs as we expand our business operations and research and development activities; - the costs of expanding our infrastructure and facilities to accommodate our growing employee base, including adding equipment and physical infrastructure to support our research and development; and - · the costs of operating as a public company.
+- the costs and timing of developing of our product candidates, SRK-015 and SRK-181, including the TOPAZ Phase 2 clinical trial for SRK-015, the DRAGON Phase 1 clinical trial for SRK-181, and the costs and timing of conducting future clinical trials, including on account of the COVID-19 pandemic and its impact at clinical trial sites; - the costs of future manufacturing of SRK-015, SRK-181 and any other product candidates; - the scope, progress, results and costs of discovery, preclinical development, laboratory testing and clinical trials for other potential product candidates we may develop, if any; - the costs of identifying and developing, or in-licensing or acquiring, additional product candidates and technologies; - · the costs, timing and outcome of regulatory review of our product candidates; - $\cdot$ ~ our ability to establish and maintain collaborations on favorable terms, if at all; - the achievement of milestones or occurrence of other developments that trigger payments under any collaboration agreements, license agreements, or other agreements we might have at such time; - the costs of seeking marketing approvals for our product candidates that successfully complete clinical trials, if any; - the costs and timing of future commercialization activities, including product sales, marketing, manufacturing and distribution, for any of our product candidates for which we receive marketing approval; - the amount of revenue, if any, received from commercial sales of our product candidates, should any of our product candidates receive marketing approval; - the costs of preparing, filing and prosecuting patent applications, obtaining, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - our headcount growth and associated costs as we expand our business operations and research and development activities; - the costs of expanding our infrastructure and facilities to accommodate our growing employee base, including adding equipment and physical infrastructure to support our research and development; and - the costs of operating as a public company.